 There’s a ton of talent in these hotel kitchens and what we’ll see unfolding over the summer does Canada proud.
 You may taste maple-cured Arctic char with a wild vegetable salad, watercress aioli, and wrapped in smoldering cedar paper (at left).
 Or there might be a Chateau-smoked salmon poutine using legendary Yukon Gold potatoes, likely grown up the road in Pemberton, a spoonful of fresh cream cheese, extra virgin canola oil sabayon and local B.C. sturgeon caviar.
 Can it get any more decadent?

-The Wildflower est l’un des 250 restaurants à travers tout le Canada qui participent au Journée des terroirs.
+The Chateau Whistler & the Grill Room est l’un des beaucoup de restaurants à travers tout le Canada qui participent au Journée des terroirs.

 4599 Chateau Boulevard

 Whistler, British Columbia